desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 Apart from this general improvement, the same Security Considerations apply as in [@!RFC8078].

-The level of rigor in (#bootstrapping) is needed to prevent publication of a half-baked DS RRset (authorized only under a subset of NS hostnames).
+The level of rigor in (#cds-auth) is needed to prevent publication of a half-baked DS RRset (authorized only under a subset of NS hostnames).
 This ensures, for example, that an operator in a multi-homed setup cannot enable DNSSEC unless all other operators agree.